 T — Time: If you observe any of these signs, call 911 immediately.

-Younger victims are less likely to suspect stroke and rush to the hospital, and, even when they go, may be misdiagnosed.
+One particular problem with stroke in young adults: they are less likely to suspect stroke and rush to the hospital, and, even when they go, may be misdiagnosed.
 In a study at Wayne State University-Detroit Medical Center, eight of 57 patients ages 16 to 50 were sent home without proper treatment after a misdiagnosis of vertigo, migraine, alcohol intoxication, seizure, inner ear disorder, or other problems.

 According to the National Stroke Association, you can help protect yourself by getting at least two and a half hours of aerobic exercise a week; drinking alcohol in moderation; quitting smoking; eating less red meat and more vegetables, nuts, grains and seafood; and treating risk factors such as high blood pressure, diabetes and circulation problems.
 However, strokes can occur without any obvious risk factors, for example caused by a abnormal passageway in the heart called a patent foramen ovale (PFO).
 About one in five Americans has a PFO.